5 min read

 While directed trusts can be very helpful in holding unique assets, directed trusts in general are not recognized in many states.
 Additionally, some states that do recognize directed trusts are more limited in how you may use them, and they do not provide strong asset protection benefits.
 Therefore, some local trust companies do not provide this option to hold unique assets.

 Bankers Trust Company and its affiliates and their representatives do not provide tax or legal advice.
-You should consult with your tax and legal advisors regarding your unique situation and needs.
+You should consult with your tax and legal advisors regarding your unique situation and needs before deciding on an estate plan that would work best for you and your family.

 Have the Education Center delivered right to your inbox